6 Reasons to do Volunteer Work with Animals

 If you’re passionate about something, making the time to give back and get involved can be really important to your happiness.
 Volunteering can be rewarding and worthwhile, as well as offer a mental break from the stresses of everyday life.
 Are you passionate about animals?
 If so, then doing volunteer work with animals may be the perfect fit for you.

-Animals have the potential to love unconditionally and when you care for them, you’ll learn valuable skills and discover aspects of yourself you never knew.
+Animals have the potential to love unconditionally and when you care for them, you’ll learn valuable skills and discover new aspects of yourself.
 For animal-lovers, being surrounded by furry critters all the time can be absolute bliss.
-And for those who still don’t know how it feels to work with animals, give yourself a chance to get closer to them – it can yield more benefits than you realise.
+And for those who still don’t know how it feels to work with animals, give yourself a chance to get closer to them—it can yield more benefits than you realise.

 Still not convinced?
-Here are five reasons to spend your free time volunteering with animals.
+Here are six reasons to spend your free time doing volunteer work with animals.

 1. They’ll teach you to be more patient